mickaelpham/provisioning-example/README.md

 # Provisioning Example

 An example application using a PostgreSQL database to provision an account.
-Illustrate how to leverage Stripe `/v1/events` endpoint to poll and update local models, instead of relying on synchronous updates (during the HTTP request) or webhooks.
+It illustrates how to leverage Stripe `/v1/events` endpoint to poll and update local models, instead of relying on synchronous updates (during the HTTP request) or webhooks.

 ## Configuration

+Make a copy of the `.env.example` file and fill in the blanks.

 ```
 cp .env.example .env